grahamcarman/docs/astro/develop-project.md

 ### Add a CA certificate to an Astro Runtime image

 If you need your Astro Deployment to communicate securely with a remote service using a certificate signed by an untrusted or internal certificate authority (CA), you need to add the CA certificate to the trust store inside your Astro project's Docker image.
-You might need to use this approach if your Security or Network team implements a Man-in-the-Middle (MitM) approach for traffic monitoring.
+You might need to use this approach if your security or network team implements a Man-in-the-Middle (MitM) approach for traffic monitoring.

 #### Prerequisites

 - The internal root certificate.
-You might need to request this from your Security or Network team
+You might need to request this from your security or network team
-- Your Astro project `dockerfile`.
-See [Install packages from Private repository](/astro/develop-project#install-python-packages-from-private-sources) for an example.
+- An Astro project.

 #### Step 1: Add trusted hosts

-1. Create `pip.conf` file in your project folder with following content:
+1. Create a file named `pip.conf` in the top level of your Astro project and add the following lines to it:

     ```shell
     [global]